wp-plugins/social-contact-display/readme.txt

 = I have a suggestion for the plugin, where can I submit it? =

-Etiher via the support tab, or via our site:
+Either via the support tab, or via our site:

 http://demo.homepage-technologies.co.uk/contact-display-widget/plugin-suggestion/